General Covariance-Based Conditions for Central Limit Theorems with Dependent Triangular Arrays: Introduction

 for all continuously differentiable functions if and only if $Y$ has a standard normal distribution.
-So, when considering normalized sums taking the role of $Y$, it is enough to show that this equality holds for all such functions asymptotically. \cite{rinott2000normal} and \cite{ross2011fundamentals}, among others, provide a detailed view of the method along with a number of examples.

-This method has been utilized in various forms in a number of specific settings.
-For example, \cite{bolthausen1982} used this construction to establish dependence conditions in time series data; namely, the author establishes how the probability of a joint set of events differs from treating them as independent decays in temporal distance.
-So, as the mixing coefficients decay fast enough in distance, the proof proceeds by checking that the Stein argument follows leveraging the mixing structure.
+So, when considering normalized sums taking the role of $Y$, it is enough to show that this equality holds for all such functions asymptotically. \cite{rinott2000normal} and \cite{ross2011fundamentals}, among others, provide a detailed view of the method.
+Proving normality using Stein's method typically amounts to checking dependence conditions. \cite{bolthausen1982}, for example, establishes how the probability of a joint set of events differs from independence decays in temporal distance.
+So, as the mixing coefficients decay fast enough in distance, the proof proceeds by checking that the Stein argument follows under the mixing structure.
 Distance in time can be generalized to space and, further, to random fields.
-That is, random variables carry indices in a Euclidean space and an analogous mixing condition is made, with decay based on Euclidean distance.
-Together with higher moment conditions, a Stein-based argument can be shown.
-Again, a literature (e.g., \cite{jenish2009central}) developed and refined such conditions such as using near epoch dependence.
+Existing literature is organized around a number of such conditions that apply in particular data settings.